pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 }
 ```

-This shows how we can write very naunced tests on how parent and child features interact with each
+This shows how we can write very nuanced tests on how parent and child features interact with each
 other in a navigation stack.

 However, the more complex the features become, the more cumbersome testing their integration can be.